A burst pipe is a plumbing emergency that often occurs in Australian households.

 5. Large Puddles

 If you notice a considerable increase in the size of a water puddle every time you turn on the taps, the pipe has probably burst.
-In contrast, small droplets are more indicative of a water leak.
+In contrast, tiny droplets are more indicative of a water leak.
 A damaged pipe leads to water accumulation beneath the pipes and can penetrate through the walls.

 For instance, if a burst pipe is under the basin, the region directly beneath it will collect the most water.
 But, if the pipe bursts, the floor surrounding the bathtub and toilet will also have puddles.
 In the case of a leak, the water is more likely to remain beneath the basin.